Doctor insights on:

 Human immunodeficiency virus (HIV) is a lentivirus (a member of the retrovirus family) that causes acquired immunodeficiency syndrome (aids), a condition in humans in which progressive failure of the immune system allows life-threatening opportunistic infections ...Read more

-- How long does it take for hiv symptoms to manifest?
+- How long does it take for hiv aids to be detected?

-- How long does the hiv virus live on toilet paper?
+- How long does the hiv virus take to show?

-- How long does it take for the hv1 virus to produce herpes?
+- How long does it take the hiv virus to die outside?

 - Ask a doctor a question free online